 Now you know a couple of my tips.
 In case you’d like to get an exact itinerary on what to see and do in 3 days in Krakow, check out this article.

-Krakow is definitely one of the best places to go any time throughout the year, but going during Easter will get you some additional fun.
-Easter in Poland rocks and I can highly recommend it not only for 2018!
+Krakow is definitely one of the best places to go any time throughout the year, but choosing the city for your Easter travel will get you some additional fun.
+Easter in Poland rocks and I can highly recommend it not only for 2024!

 In my opinion, Krakow is one of the best Easter destinations in Europe.
 And I have travelled almost each Easter holiday in the last 10 years.